 For Mental Health Awareness Week 2022, Education Support in partnership with the Mental Health Foundation has produced a guide to support teachers and education staff with the experience of loneliness.

-The guide explores the concept of loneliness; what it is, the different types of loneliness, and some ways to support ourselves and peers.
+In this guide for teachers and education staff we unpack the concept of loneliness; what it is, the different types of loneliness, and explore some ways to support ourselves and peers.